Do you have a minimum investment amount?

 Is financial planning a one-time deal?

 Absolutely not!
 We view the plan as a living, breathing thing that will change as your life changes.
 During our meetings, we work together to see how your financial plan needs to be updated depending on changing goals or circumstances in your life.
 In addition, as part of our financial planning service, you’ll have access to your own personal financial dashboard.
-This secure and private technology platform links financial planning, investment management and cash management, allowing you access to all of your accounts anytime, anywhere.
+This secure and private online platform links financial planning, investment management and cash management, allowing you access to all of your accounts anytime, anywhere.
 You can quickly review your holdings, track progress toward your goals, view spending habits and monitor cash flow.

 How frequently do you meet with clients?